 - a.
 The Initial Discovery Protocols for Employment Cases Alleging Adverse Action is designed to be implemented by individual judges throughout the United States District Courts. - b.
-In this court, the Initial Discovery Protocols will be implemented by standing order and will apply to all employment cases that challenge one or more actions alleged to be adverse, except: - i.
-Class actions; or - ii.
-Cases in which the allegations involve only violations of: - a.
-Wage and hour laws under the Fair Labor Standards Act (FLSA); or - b.
-The Employee Retirement Income Security Act (ERISA).
+In this court, the Initial Discovery Protocols will be implemented by standing order and will apply to all employment cases that challenge one or more actions alleged to be adverse, except: - i. class actions; or - ii.cases in which the allegations involve only: - a. violations of wage and hour laws under the Fair Labor Standards Act (FLSA); or - b. violations of the Employee Retirement Income Security Act (ERISA).